-The European Satellite Operators Association (ESOA) with the support of the European Commission has created an online tool that helps citizens to find a local distributor who can supply them with immediate connectivity no matter where they live.
+The Global Satellite Operators Association (GSOA) with the support of the European Commission has created an online tool that helps citizens to find a local distributor who can supply them with immediate connectivity no matter where they live.

-Satellite Broadband, also referred to as internet-by-satellite, is a high-speed bi-directional Internet connection made via geostationary communications satellites instead of a telephone landline or other terrestrial means.
-Today satellite broadband is completely comparable with DSL broadband in terms of both performance and cost, with commercial offerings of 22 Mbps often with triple play (internet, TV and voice with the same internet).
+Satellite Broadband, also referred to as internet-by-satellite, is a high-speed bi-directional Internet connection made typically via geostationary communications satellites (GEO, geostationary orbit), Medium Earth orbit (MEO) or low Earth orbit (LEO) instead of a telephone landline or other terrestrial means.
+Today satellite broadband is completely comparable with DSL broadband in terms of both performance and cost, with commercial offerings of triple play (internet, TV and voice with the same internet).
+MEO and LEO satellite constellations offer relatively low latency (40-125 ms) and download speeds of 50-100 Mbps.
 Check the section Wireless broadband technologies for more details on technologies as well as pros & cons.

-While fibre offers superior performance, it takes more time and is more expensive to roll out and so will not be available to all users within a reasonable time frame.
+While fibre offers superior performance, it takes more time and is more expensive to roll out and so will not be available to all users within the next years.
 On the contrary, satellite solutions are available immediately.
-This is the only broadband solution for those who live in areas without or with slow terrestrial or wireless / mobile broadband access.
+This is the only broadband solution for those who live in areas without or with slow terrestrial, wireless or mobile broadband access.

 Affordable and easy to install